EDDiscovery/EDDiscoveryAdditionalDLLs/README.md

 # EDDiscoveryAdditionalDLLs
+This holds a demonstration of 3rd party DLLs respository, a test harness to show them worting.

-Additional 3rd party DLLs respository, for integration with the main EDDiscovery by DLL only.
+For integration with the main EDDiscovery by DLL only.